 I have the skillset to guide you on your path with conservative management.

 Knowledge is power!

 The practice of yoga offers strategies to improve mind, body, and spiritual health.
-You do not have to be flexible or have the latest yoga gear to practice yoga.
+You don’t need to be flexible or fit to practice yoga.
 True yoga meets you where you are.
-You can invest as little or as much time as you want into learning how to apply yoga concepts in your life.
+You may invest as little or as much time as you want into learning how to apply yoga concepts in your life.

 I’m a physical therapist and also a yoga therapist.
 You may benefit from working with me first if you have underlying concerns that make a group session intimidating.

 You don’t need to be injured or sick to want to feel better.
 Wellness is essentially proactive and preventative medicine.
-It’s the decisions you make everyday towards improved mind, body, spirit health.
-If you want guidance on how to set, execute and accomplish your wellness goals, I can help!
-Learn more about my wellness services, conscious breathing instruction, and packages below.
+It’s the decisions you make everyday towards improved mind, body, and spiritual health.
+I’d be honored to be a part of your network of providers guiding you to towards optimal health.
+Check out my offerings to learn how I may help.

 Dr. Christine Carr